 - Make videos around trending events.
 Your content will surface with the sudden rush of traffic around that topic.

-- Fully optimize your metadata including video titles, tags and descriptions.
-See Organic Optimization for more details.
+- Fully optimise your metadata including video titles, tags and descriptions.
+See Organic Optimisation for more details.

 - Create both trending and evergreen Help videos to pull in sudden traffic and viewers over a longer period of time.

-- Make your videos discoverable with fully optimized titles, tags, and descriptions, and they’ll be surfaced for more YouTube users to find.
+- Make your videos discoverable with fully optimised titles, tags, and descriptions, and they’ll be surfaced for more YouTube users to find.